 The additional money we make is then spent on running Comic Relief and making sure we can create another standout campaign the following year, and raise even more for the thousands of projects we support across the UK and the world’s poorest communities.
 We have other money to help run ourselves too – some is from corporate partners, some is from the Government and some is from other income sources.

 In order to run itself in a professional and effective way Comic Relief incurs necessary costs.
 Raising funds, making grants and organisational overheads cost real money.

-Despite these costs, Comic Relief is committed to making sure that every pound the charity gets directly from the public is a pound that goes towards helping people living incredibly tough lives, or dealing with social injustice.
+Despite these costs, Comic Relief is committed to making sure that as much as possible from every pound the charity gets directly from the public goes towards helping people living incredibly tough lives, or dealing with social injustice.
 This includes the cost of making sure that our grants are allocated to good projects and properly monitored and evaluated.

 ANNUAL REPORTS AND INVESTMENT POLICY

 Annual report and accounts, 2018/2019